Class Schedule

 • Opioid-associated life-threatening emergencies

-Course Length: 2.5 hours
+Course Length: 2 Hours

-Audience:
+Target Audience:

 The Heartsaver First Aid CPR AED Course is designed for anyone with little or no medical training who needs an OSHA-compliant course completion card—or anyone who simply wants to be ready to respond in an emergency.
+Please contact your employer to ensure that you are selecting the correct course.

 • First aid basics